mfessenden/SKTiled/README.md

 ```
 Once loaded, the rendered [`SKTilemap`][sktilemap-url] node reflects the various properties defined in the originating scene:

-- `SKTilemap.size`: size of the map in tiles.
+- `SKTilemap.mapSize`: size of the map in tiles.
 - `SKTilemap.tileSize`: size of individual tiles.
 - `SKTilemap.orientation`: map orientation (ie orthogonal, isometric, etc).